LeonEstrak/save_files/README.md

 # 🎮 Game Save Files Repository

-## Introduction
 Welcome to the Game Save Files repository!
 This repository contains save files for various games that I have played.
-Each save file is stored in a separate folder named after the game.
+Each save file is stored in a ludusavi compatible manner.

 | Game Name | Last Played |
 |-----------|-------------|